yeswework/fabrica-dev-kit/README.md

 There are several predefined files (all in the `includes/` folder) to help keep your custom code well-organized.
 We recommend keeping all project code within the object-oriented namespaced structure provided by these files, but any other `.php` file you create in the `includes/` folder will be automatically included and run in the active theme: there is no need to manually `require()` or `include()` it.

 * `project.php` for hooks that should affect both front-end and admin requests, and for any other functions which you might need to make available to your theme (as methods of the singleton `Project` class).
-As a convenient shortcut, we alias this class to your project slug, so if your project slug is `fabrica` you can call a static member function from anywhere with `fabrica::myFunction()`.
 * `front.php` for hooks that should only affect front-end requests.
 * `admin.php` for hooks that should only affect admin requests (the constructor includes these conditions).
 * `ajax.php` for handling AJAX requests (the front-end calls can be added in `assets/main.js`).